Does applying to an employer obligate me to interview?

-Yes, you should bring copies of your updated resume, unofficial transcript, reference list and writing sample to each interview in which you participate.
+Yes, you should bring copies of your updated resume, transcript, reference list and writing sample to each interview in which you participate.
 Be prepared to talk about everything in your materials.

 When an employer requests a transcript, should it be an “official” transcript?

 No, copies of your official transcript are acceptable to the vast majority of employers.
 You may request an unofficial transcript from the Registrar’s Office.
 Do not distribute the BannerWeb version of your transcript.
 Should an employer require an official transcript directly from the university, they will let you know.
 Employers often require official transcripts at the offer stage.

 As with an in-person interview, dress appropriately, monitor your body language, and remember to smile.
 You should also plan your background shot and test the equipment in advance.
 You may schedule an appointment to use the equipment in the CDO conference room for your Skype interview.